-2.1 Overall compliance
+2.2 Overall compliance

-55 portfolio companies were within scope of the Guidelines in 2018 (2018: 55).
-Of this number, four portfolio companies have not complied with any of the three components of the Guidelines this year (enhanced annual report disclosures and preparation of a mid-year update, the publications of these reports, and the provision of data to EY):
+61 portfolio companies were within the scope of the Guidelines in 2020 (2019: 55).
+Of this number, three portfolio companies have not complied with any of the three components of the Guidelines this year (enhanced annual report disclosures and preparation of a mid-year update, the publications of these reports, and the provision of data to EY):

-- Advanced (owned by Vista Equity Partners) the PERG remains unable to engage with the owners to date. - London City Airport (owned by OMERS Infrastructure, Ontario Teachers' Pension Plan, Alberta Investment Management Corporation and Wren House Infrastructure Management) - the company continues to not comply, with no single owner having a controlling stake in the company. - PureGym (owned by Leonard Green & Partners) the PERG has been unable to engage with its owner to date. - Punch Taverns (owned by Patron Capital) the PERG has been unable to engage with its owner to date.
+- London City Airport (owned by OMERS Infrastructure, Ontario Teachers' Pension Plan, Alberta Investment Management Corporation and Wren House Infrastructure Management) the company continues to not comply, with no single owner having a controlling stake in the company. - PureGym (owned by Leonard Green & Partners) the PERG has been unable to engage with its owner to date. - Punch Taverns (owned by Patron Capital) the PERG has been unable to engage with its owner to date.

-The PERG will continue to seek to engage with owners and encourage compliance in future years.
+The PERG will continue to seek to re-engage with these firms in 2021.

 The PERG acknowledges that all BVCA members and some non-members in scope of the Guidelines and their portfolio companies, are compliant with the Guidelines or have provided appropriate explanations.
-Non-BVCA members back the four companies that are non-compliant this year.
+Non-BVCA members back the three companies that are non-compliant this year.

-2.2 Disclosures by portfolio companies in annual reports
+2.3 Disclosures by portfolio companies in annual reports